-2020 (the start of vaccination rollouts in the Nordic countries) and classified in a time-varying manner according to vaccination (and infection) status using survival analysis.
-We will evaluate a) myocarditis/pericarditis (objective #1), and b) thromboembolic and thrombocytopenic outcomes (objective #2).
-We will take potential confounding factors into account and estimate both rate ratios and excess risks by comparing vaccinated and unvaccinated follow-ups.
+We will conduct nationwide register-based cohort studies in the four larger Nordic countries (Denmark, Sweden, Norway, and Finland).
+The cohort participants will be followed from 27 December 2020 (the start of vaccination rollouts in Nordic countries) and classified in a time-varying manner according to vaccination (and infection) status.
+We will evaluate the following outcomes of special interest a) myocarditis/pericarditis and b) thromboembolic and thrombocytopenic outcomes.